 Business Associates.
 Certain aspects of our services may at times be performed through arrangements

 PHI to these outside persons or organizations that assist us.
 In all cases,

 Fundraising.
-From time to time we may contact you to raise money as
+From time to time we may use your PHI to contact you to raise money as

 part of our charitable fundraising efforts.
-You have the right to opt out of receiving fundraising
+You have the right to opt

-Alternative Means of Communication.
+Confidential Communication.
 You have the right to request we communicate with you by particular means

 or locations, such as if you wish appointment reminders not to be left

-You should make such requests by contacting
+You should make such requests by informing the Southwest General medical

 Research.
-In limited circumstances, we may use and share your PHI/ePHI for research
+In limited circumstances, we may use and disclose your PHI for research

 purposes.
 For example, a research organization may wish to compare outcomes